ElenaByc/GehtsoftJavaAssessment/README.md

-# Gehtsoft Technical Assessment - Console Application
+# Gehtsoft Technical Assessment
+## Console Application: Caesar Cipher & Expression Evaluator

 This project is a console-based application developed as a technical assessment.
 It features a main menu allowing users to interact with various functionalities,